Voigt transformations in retrospect: missed opportunities?: Concluding remarks

 If $\epsilon=\epsilon^\prime=1/2$, we recover the ordinary Lorentz transformations, and if $\epsilon=\epsilon^\prime=0$ we get the transformations (\ref{eq117}) which correspond to 'everyday' synchronization.

 It is interesting to note that the 'everyday' synchronization is not the only choice that corresponds to absolute simultaneity.
-Historically Frank Robert Tangherlini was the first to realize that absolute simultaneity doesn't contradict special relativity in his 1958 PhD dissertation supervised by Sidney Drell and Donald Yennie (at the initial stage of the work) \cite{124,125,126}.
+Historically Frank Robert Tangherlini was the first to realize that absolute simultaneity doesn't contradict special relativity in his 1958 PhD dissertation supervised by Sidney Drell and, at the initial stage of the work, Donald Yennie \cite{124,125,126}.
 Tangherlini's transformations have the form

 and they correspond to the special case of the Winnie transformations (\ref{eq117}) when $\epsilon=1/2$ and $\epsilon^\prime=(1+\beta)/2$.
 External synchronization provides a possible realization of the Tangherlini's simultaneity \cite{42,126A}.
 First clocks in the ``{\ae}ther'' frame $S$ are Poincar\'{e}-Einstein synchronized with $\epsilon=1/2$.
 Then these clocks are used to synchronize nearby clocks in the moving frame $S^\prime$ by adjusting clocks from $S^\prime$ to $t^\prime=0$ whenever they fly past a clock in $S$ which shows $t=0$.